What is connection coaching?

-We’ll build the foundations by really working to connect you back to yourself.
+We’ll build the foundations by really working to connect you back to yourself and exploring who you are.
 Your authentic self may have got lost through years of performing various roles, living up to other people’s expectations, trying to fit in, comparing yourself to others and pressure from society or the media.
 You may have forgotten what’s really important to you, what makes you laugh out loud, what play means to you and what your vision for your future is.

 Through thoughtful questioning and exploration, we’ll uncover what you value and see where you might be living out of alignment with that, we’ll explore what truly drives you, what you really want, what has stopped you moving forward before, what is causing the sense of overwhelm and anxiety and how can you be more present and get out of your head, as well as expanding outwards and asking how you could connect to community and what you could offer it.